-Division is not an instantaneous process.
-Moreover, after a division each cell must synthesize a number of cellular components before it can divide again.
-Indeed, after a division, the cell mass is divided by 2.
-Even though, we will assume that these processes occur in a time scale much smaller that $1/\beta$, which is the mean division time of the initial cell population.
-The model: \begin{itemize} \item The initial state is a single cell with telomere length $L_0$. \item This cell can undergo at most $n$ mitosis. \item Time to next mitosis for each cell is a random process with exponential distribution $\lambda_ke^{-\lambda_k t}$, where $k$ is the number of previous mitosis from the initial cell and
+We present in this article a random growth model which we will interpret as a cell division process regulated by telomere shortening.
+Cell division is clearly not an instantaneous process since after a division each cell must synthesize a number of cellular components before it can divide again.
+We will assume, however, that these processes occur in a time scale much smaller than the time scale in which cell division takes place.